t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 # Terminology {#sec-terms}

 This section explains some of the common terminology that is used in the context of RESTful design for IoT systems.
 For terminology of constrained nodes and networks, see {{RFC7228}}.
+Terminology on modeling of Things and their Affordances (Properties, Actions, and Events) was taken from {{?I-D.ietf-asdf-sdf}}.

+Action:
+: An affordance that can potentially be used to perform a named operation on an Object.

+Affordance:
+: An element of an interface offered for interaction, defining its possible uses or making clear how it can or should be used.
+The term is used here for the digital interfaces of a Thing only; it might also have physical affordances such as buttons, dials, and displays.

 Cache:
 : A local store of response messages and the subsystem that controls storage, retrieval, and deletion of messages in it.